-But it has been quite awhile since played around with sugar cookie dough, so I started testing out a different recipe concept this summer.
+It’s actually been quite awhile since played around with sugar cookies, so I started testing out a different recipe concept this summer.
 During my mad scientist recipe testing days (science safety goggles, white lab coat and all) I rediscovered that adding cream cheese to cookie dough changes everything.

 And I mean everything.

 Sugar cookies, both drop sugar cookies and cookie cutter sugar cookies, are one of my favorite varieties to bake.
 I credit this mostly to the fact that there is usually sprinkles and frosting involved.
 But they’re really just an all-around crowd pleasing cookie.
 They’re pretty on display, the first to go at bake sales, kids love them, and you can go bonkers with frosting/sprinkle color combinations.
 I think, above all else, we can agree that sugar cookies are QUEEN of the cookie world.
 We bow down to you, in all your sprinkle crowned glory!

 There are so many ways to make sugar cookies and adding cream cheese is most definitely my new standard.
 A little bit of cream cheese produces a richer, softer, and creamier sugar cookie.
 My friend Erin came over, tasted one, and commented on how much she loved the slight tang.
 And you know what else?
 I cut down on sugar in the cookie dough.
 If I had any qualms with sugar cookies, it would most definitely be that they are too cloyingly sweet.
 Especially when you add a heap of frosting on top!
 Don’t get me wrong, these will surely spike an energy crash like the best desserts do– but they won’t give you a toothache.